On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps

 As a corollary of Theorem \ref{thm:BLP}, there is no unital non-P-divisible BLP Markovian dynamics.
-We now consider the question of what are the channels for which the BLP and GBLP criteria are inequivalent.
+We now consider the question of what are the channels for which the BLP and GBLP criteria are nonequivalent.

-\begin{theorem} BLP and GBLP differ only for non-unital non-P-divisible BLP dynamics. \end{theorem} \begin{proof} Our earlier example showed that the BLP and GBLP conditions are inequivalent.
+\begin{theorem} In the case of qubit dynamics, BLP and GBLP differ only for non-unital non-P-divisible BLP dynamics. \end{theorem} \begin{proof} Our earlier example demonstrated that the BLP and GBLP conditions are not equivalent.
 From Theorem \ref{thm:BLP}, it follows that, nevertheless, they are equivalent for unital noise.
-Thus, their inequivalence can hold only for non-unital noise.
+Thus, their non-equivalence can hold only for non-unital noise.
 Here, by Ref.~\cite{PhysRevLett.121.080407}, we know that P-divisibility is equivalent to the GBLP Markovianity.
-Thus, the inequivalence of the BLP and GBLP conditions can arise only from non-unital non-P-divisible noise.
+Thus, the non-equivalence of the BLP and GBLP conditions can arise only from non-unital non-P-divisible noise.
 If this noise is BLP non-Markovian, then the two criteria will agree. \end{proof}